GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 Follow the [custom authentication script tutorial](./customauthn.md) to better understand how interception scripts work.

 !!!
 Note
-    All pre-written authentication scripts can be viewed in the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).
+    All pre-written authentication scripts can be found in the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).

 ## Basic Authentication